adafruit/Adafruit_FTDI-Friend-PCB/README.md

 And of course, we include __a little extra__ - in this case its the extra-long headers that you can use to plug it into a breadboard.
 There are also blinkies, 2 red & green LEDs __already on the board__ that pulse when serial is sent or received.

+Revision History:

+* As of December 5, 2023 - We've updated this board with a micro USB-B connector as well as used Adafruit Pinguin to make a lovely silkscreen.

 ### License

 Adafruit invests time and resources providing this open source design, please support Adafruit and open-source hardware by purchasing products from [Adafruit](https://www.adafruit.com)!